In every industry, whether the end-consumer is an individual or a business, the successful company is one which does its marketing well.

 It is an exciting time to be at Rice Business.
 I invite you to read on and learn about marketing at Rice.

-MBA Marketing Program and Professor of Management
+Director of the MBA Marketing Program and Professor of Management

 "My work seeks to understand how firms can enhance revenue through customer relationship management.
 All firms, large and small, need marketing to grow customer revenue.
 As marketing becomes more analytics-driven, my hope is to help marketers to make smarter decisions.
 I also hope to convince people that data-driven decision-making is a valuable complement to relying on one's gut." - Arun Gopalakrishnan, Assistant Professor of Marketing